Table of Contents

 The prognosis of PTSD

 The prognosis of post-traumatic stress disorder in treated patients is good with complete or almost complete recovery in most cases.
-Rapid involvement with treatment, social support, avoidance of retraumatization, and the absence of other psychiatric disorders or substance abuse are good prognostic factors in post-traumatic stress disorder.
+Rapid involvement with treatment, social support, avoidance of re-experience of any trauma and the absence of other psychiatric disorders or substance abuse are good prognostic factors in post-traumatic stress disorder.
+If the disorder is not treated well, there is predisposition of personality disorders, drug or substance abuse, affective disorders and other medical problems.

 Etiology and Pathology of Post-traumatic Stress Disorder